reece/tc-variant-annotation/README.md

 ## Take-home challenge

+* Fork this repo as a private repo.
+Create a branch and work in that.

 * Write a module that provides a service to annotate variants using Ensembl (see below).
 We want to report these values: input variant, `assembly name`, `seq_region_name`, `start`, `end`,